bheimbu/evolutionary_ecology/docs/source/third_week.rst

 Tasks of the Day
 ^^^^^^^^^^^^^^^^

 Today, keep the finish line of your analyses in sight.
-Check and discuss preliminary and final results with the tutors.
+Check and discuss preliminary and final results with your tutors.
 Add or delete taxa/genes if it improves your analyses.
 Be critical but pragmatic.

 .. tabs::